 A mixture of the 2015 route in the heart of the Lake District with a new ‘twist’.
-First we leave the Crooklands Hotel and head across the Kendal by-pass and then take the minor road to Crook.
+First we leave the The Old England Hotel and take the minor road to Crook.
 We then head north towards Kirkstone Pass with the Lakes Mountains ahead.
 We don’t go over the pass this time though as we turn back down to the shores of Windermere.
 We then go through Ambleside to one of the most photographed places in the Lakes, Tarn Hows with the backdrop of Coniston Old Man and Wetherlam.
 We will stop for a coffee on the edge of the lake before turning back to the narrow lanes of Great Langdale where we drive right to the foot of the jagged Langdale Pikes.
 As we climb out of the valley upto the lonely Blea Tarn we get wonderful views of the head of the valley and the mountains behind.

 The first ‘challenge’ of the day is the almost impossible hairpin turn onto the Wrynose Pass road.
 The second challenge is the pass itself.
 It is more of a steady straight climb though than the sister pass of Hardkott with its many hairpin bends.
 We descend to Cockley Beck and this time turn left into the Duddon Valley rather than tackle the second pass.
 We continue down the picturesque wooded valley all the way to the market town of Broughton for lunch.

 After lunch we turn back into the mountains and run along the flanks of Coniston Old Man with views of the Duddon Estuary, before we drop down to the shores of Coniston Water.
 We head south along the lake and then turn across country through some little lanes on our way to the fabulous Lakeland Motor Museum for a tea halt.

 The return run takes us over Gummers How which gives us views down the length of Windermere.